From Gulf to Ocean, Toxicology Builds Bridges

 Dr. Nabila Saber Ahmed completed her doctorate degree of Pesticides Chemistry and toxicology from agriculture faculty, Alexandria University, Egypt.
 Where she started her academic career and serves now as Professor of pesticides chemistry & toxicology.
 She is currently working as consultant of Egyptchem International of Agrochemicals Company.
 She is experienced in pesticides registration in Middle East and African market.
 She is external auditing for the acute, and eco toxicity studies reports from GLP labs to support pesticide dossier registration.

 Dr. Ahmed supervised a number of MSc & PhD thesis with research interest in eco toxicity as in quail, algae, frog; monitoring environmental pollution as pesticides, heavy metals (Pb) and study the biochemical effect of pesticides; delayed neurotoxicity of certain organophosphate; Oxidative stress and tissue damage induced by pesticide.
 She is PI of the project of study the efficacy of some nematicides to be register in Egypt.
 She has published research in reputable specialized national & international Journals.
-She is a member of many specialized societies and bodies of pesticides chemistry & toxicology.

 Ola Wasel